-Starting in 2016, hikers require advance reservations to backcountry camp at Garibaldi Lake, Taylor Meadows and Elfin Lakes in Garibaldi Provincial Park.
-These three campgrounds in Garibaldi are probably the most popular place to backcountry camp in BC since they have gorgeous alpine and subalpine scenery.
+Starting in 2016, hikers require advance reservations to backcountry camp in Garibaldi Provincial Park.
+The campgrounds in Garibaldi are probably the most popular place to backcountry camp in BC since they have gorgeous alpine and subalpine scenery.
 They also have designated campsites with outhouses and secure storage.
 And getting there is easy too: the trails are marked and maintained and the access roads are paved or easy gravel driving – no 4×4 required.
 So getting reservations for summer weekends will be very difficult.
 But don’t despair if you didn’t get the Garibaldi reservation you wanted this year – there are tons of other beautiful places in BC to go backpacking.
-Here are five awesome Garibaldi alternatives that serve up the same easy-access scenery but with no reservations required.
+Here are three awesome Garibaldi alternatives that serve up the same easy-access scenery but with no reservations required.

 Just north of Pemberton, you’ll find the picturesque Joffre Lakes in Joffre Lakes Provincial Park.
 You can easily hike to all three lakes in a day, but staying overnight at the campground lets you really soak in the views and perhaps explore the surrounding area.
 It’s a moderate 5.5km hike with about 400m of elevation gain to the upper lake where there are 26 small campsites, a pit toilet and a metal food locker.
 The campground doesn’t take reservations and fills up so plan to get there early on weekends.
 All three lakes along the trail are a gorgeous shade of glacial till blue and the trail passes by a spectacular stair-stepped waterfall.
 Once you are at the upper lake you can explore a small waterfall at the head of the lake or climb up the talus slopes for a better view of the area (but don’t get too close to the glacier as huge chunks of ice can fall off at any time).
 Note: $5 per person/per night fee applies for this campsite.
 No fires permitted and dogs allowed on leash only.
 Directions and more info here.